Syriac Orthodox Church: Deacons

-The sub-deacon ensures only the baptized remain in the church from the chanting of the Nicene Creed until Communion.
+The subdeacon ensures only the baptized remain in the church from the chanting of the Nicene Creed until Communion.
 Historically, catechumens attended the sermon but left before the Creed.
-The Sub-deacon maintains this practice and church discipline.
+The subdeacon maintains this practice and church discipline.

-Only a full deacon can take the censer during the Divine Liturgy to assist the priest.
-In the Jacobite Syrian Christian Church, because of the lack of deacons, altar assistants who do not have a rank of the diaconate may assist the priest.
+Only a full deacon may take the censer during the Divine Liturgy to assist the priest, but in the Jacobite Syrian Christian Church, because of the lack of deacons, altar assistants who do not have a rank of the diaconate may assist the priest.
 Each archdiocese may have one archdeacon who is referred to as "the right hand of the bishop".
 Only qualified and learned deacons are elevated to this office.
 Historically, in the Malankara Church, the local chief was called an archdeacon, who was the ecclesiastical authority of the Saint Thomas Christians in the Malabar region of India.

 Deaconess

 An ordained deaconess is entitled to enter the sanctuary only for cleaning, lighting the lamps and is limited to give Holy Communion to women and children who are under the age of five.
-She can read scriptures and the Holy Gospel in a public gathering.
+She can read Scripture, including the Gospels, in a public gatherings.
 The title of deaconess can also be given to a choirgirl.
+Ordained deaconesses may sing in the choir.
 The ministry of the deaconess assists the priest and deacon outside the altar including in the service of baptizing women and anointing them with holy chrism.